tuladhar/Python-for-SysAdmin/README.md

 - `shutil.move(src, dst)` Move src file to dst file or directory.

 #### [Learn more about shutil module](https://docs.python.org/2.7/library/shutil.html)

 --

-## `Exploring Standard Modules` glob module — Unix style pathname pattern expansion
+### glob module — Unix style pathname pattern expansion

 The `glob` module finds all the pathnames matching a specified pattern according to the rules used by the Unix shell.